 Strengths:

-- Integration with Qualtrics, Gigya, and Customer Data Cloud: First, its strength includes consent and preferences with audit-readiness capabilities.
-These capabilities help with compliance workflows such as GDPR, CCPA, and LGPD.
-It also contains cross-channel personalization and identity management.
+1. Integration with Gigya and Customer Data Cloud.
+Noteworthy strengths include consent and preferences with audit-ready capabilities for compliance workflows such as GDPR, CCPA, and LGPD.
+It also offers cross-channel personalization and identity management.

-- Integration with Enterprise-grade CPQ and Sales Performance Management Tool: Finally, companies with enterprise-grade quoting, sales territory, and compensation management needs would find C/4 HANA attractive.
+3. Integration with Enterprise-grade CPQ and Sales Performance Management Tool.
+Companies with enterprise-grade quoting, sales territory, and compensation management needs will find C/4 HANA appealing.

 Weaknesses:

-- Tight Integration with SAP Products: The data model might feel tight for sales and marketing teams that prefer fluidity.
-The fluidity helps them focus on the sales goals than worrying about operational details.
+2. Tight Integration with SAP Products.
+The data model may feel restrictive for sales and marketing teams seeking fluidity to focus on sales rather than operational details.

-- Inflexibility and Complexity of the Solution: Finally, enterprise workflows such as approval management, regulatory checks, and budgetary approvals might feel unnatural.
-As well as complex for small to mid-size organizations, looking for more straightforward CRM solutions.
+3. Inflexibility and Complexity of the Solution.
+Enterprise workflows like approval management, regulatory checks, and budgetary approvals may seem unnatural and complex for small to mid-size organizations seeking more straightforward CRM solutions.

 8. Zendesk Sell